BBC-Esq/VectorDB-Plugin-for-LM-Studio/README.md

   </table>
 </div>

-The faster-whisper documentation is sometimes not clear.
-For example, Ctranslate2's documentation states one thing but faster-whisper (which relies on Ctranslate2) simply doesn't discuss it.
+The faster-whisper documentation is sometimes not clear, however.
 Therefore, if you encounter any problems with the transcription functionality causing the entire program to ```fail```, simply install a release prior to 2.1 and follow the normal installation instructions.

 ### Step 2 - Obtain Quantized Ctranslate2 Whisper Models
 In addition to my repository, you must download one or more models that are in ZIP files in [Release 2.1 specifically](https://github.com/BBC-Esq/ChromaDB-Plugin-for-LM-Studio/releases/tag/v2.1).
 Feel free to test different models out!
 Smallest (lesser quality) to bigger (higher quality) are as follows: